-1) gathering, registration, processing and analysis of information referring to money laundering and terrorist financing;
+1) prevention of money laundering and terrorist financing and the receiving, gathering, obtaining of the disclosure, registration, processing, analysis and transmission of information referring to money laundering and terrorist financing;

-2) strategic analysis that covers the risks, threats, trends and ways of operation of money laundering and terrorist financing;
+2) strategic analysis that covers the risks, threats, trends, patterns and ways of operation of money laundering and terrorist financing;

-3) tracing criminal proceeds and application of the enforcement powers of the state on the grounds and within the scope provided by law;
+3) application of the enforcement powers of the state on the grounds and within the scope provided by a statute;

-4) supervision over the activities of obliged entities in complying with this Act, unless otherwise provided by law;

-5) informing the public about the prevention and identification of money laundering and terrorist financing, and preparing and publishing an aggregate overview at least once a year;

-6) AML/CFT cooperation with obliged entities, competent supervisory authorities and investigative bodies; 7) training obliged entities' staff, investigative bodies, prosecutors and judges in AML/CFT matters;

-8) organisation of international communication and exchange of information in accordance with § 63 of this Act;

-9) performance of duties arising from the International Sanctions Act;

-10) conducting misdemeanour proceedings provided for in this Act;

-11) processing applications for authorisations, suspending or prohibiting business activities or suspending or revoking an authorisation in accordance with the procedure set out in the General Part of the Economic Activities Code Act, taking account of the variations of this Act.

-(2) Upon application of clause 1 of subsection 1 of this section, it is verified whether the data submitted to the Financial Intelligence Unit is important for countering, identifying or pre-litigation investigation of money laundering, related criminal offences and terrorist financing.
+- 4) supervision over the activities of obliged entities in complying with this Act, unless otherwise provided by law; - 5) informing the public about the prevention and identification of money laundering and terrorist financing, and preparing and publishing an aggregate overview at least once a year; - 6) AML/CFT cooperation with obliged entities, competent supervisory authorities and investigative bodies; - 7) training obliged entities' staff, investigative bodies, prosecutors and judges in AML/CFT matters; - 8) organisation of international communication and exchange of information in accordance with § 63 of this Act; - 9) performance of duties arising from the International Sanctions Act; - 10) conducting misdemeanour proceedings provided for in this Act; - 11) processing applications for authorisations, suspending or prohibiting business activities or suspending or revoking an authorisation in accordance with the procedure set out in the General Part of the Economic Activities Code Act, taking account of the variations of this Act. - (2) Upon application of clause 1 of subsection 1 of this section, it is verified whether the data submitted to the Financial Intelligence Unit are important for countering, identifying or pre-litigation investigation of money laundering, related criminal offences and terrorist financing.

-(3) The Financial Intelligence Units analyses and verifies information about suspicions of money laundering and terrorist financing, takes measures for preservation of property where necessary and immediately forwards materials to the competent authorities upon identification of elements of a criminal offence.
-The competent authority immediately notifies the Financial Intelligence Unit of the seizure, non-seizure and release of seized property in accordance with the procedure established in the Code of Criminal Procedure.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (3) The Financial Intelligence Units analyses and verifies information about suspicions of money laundering and terrorist financing, takes measures for preservation of property where necessary and forwards materials to the competent authorities without delay upon identification of elements of a criminal offence.
+The competent authority without delay notifies the Financial Intelligence Unit of the seizure, non-seizure and release of seized property in accordance with the procedure established in the Code of Criminal Procedure.